Dialectical Behavior Therapy (DBT) in Albuquerque, NM

 Psychology Today DBT

-Dialectical behavior therapy (DBT) is a structured program of psychotherapy with a strong educational component designed to provide skills for managing intense emotions and negotiating social relationships.
-Originally developed to curb the self-destructive impulses of chronic suicidal patients, it is also the treatment of choice for borderline personality disorderemotion dysregulation, and a growing array of psychiatric conditions.
+Originally developed to curb the self-destructive impulses of chronic suicidal patients, it is also the treatment of choice for borderline personality disorderemotional dysregulation, and a growing array of psychiatric conditions.

 Click here to learn more on the Psychology Today website.